liferay/liferay-screens/ios/README.md

 	- Precompile Prefix Header: `Yes`
 	- Prefix Header: `path/to/your/file/Prefix.pch`

 Super!
-Now you know how to call widgets from the Objective-C code in your project.
-Next, a list of the widgets available in Liferay Screens is presented.
+Now you know how to call screenlets from the Objective-C code in your project.
+Next, a list of the screenlets available in Liferay Screens is presented.

-## Listing of Available Widgets
+## Listing of Available Screenlets

-Widgets are grouped in modules based on internal dependencies.
+Screenlets are grouped in modules based on internal dependencies.
 Each module is isolated, so you can use only the modules that are neccesary for your project.
-However, it's important to note that you can't use a widget from a single module without using the entire module.
-The widgets here are listed according to the module that they belong to.
+However, it's important to note that you can't use a screenlet from a single module without using the entire module.
+The screenlets here are listed according to the module that they belong to.

 - **Auth**: Module for user authentication.
 It uses the [user management](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/management-liferay-portal-6-2-user-guide-16-en) features of Liferay Portal.
-It includes the following widgets:
+It includes the following screenlets:

-	- [`LoginWidget`](Documentation/LoginWidget.md): Gives your app the ability to sign users in to a Liferay instance.
+	- [`LoginScreenlet`](Documentation/LoginScreenlet.md): Gives your app the ability to sign users in to a Liferay instance.
-	- [`SignUpWidget`](Documentation/SignUpWidget.md): Gives your app the ability to sign new users in to a Liferay instance.
+	- [`SignUpScreenlet`](Documentation/SignUpScreenlet.md): Gives your app the ability to sign new users in to a Liferay instance.
-	- [`ForgotPasswordWidget`](Documentation/ForgotPasswordWidget.md): Gives your app the ability to send emails containing a new password or password reset link to users.
+	- [`ForgotPasswordScreenlet`](Documentation/ForgotPasswordScreenlet.md): Gives your app the ability to send emails containing a new password or password reset link to users.

 - **Dynamic Data Lists (DDL)**: Module for interacting with [Dynamic Data Lists](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/using-web-forms-and-dynamic-data-lists-liferay-portal-6-2-user-guide-10-en) in a Liferay instance.
-It includes the following widgets:
+It includes the following screenlet:

-	- [`DDLFormWidget`](Documentation/DDLFormWidget.md): Gives your app the ability to present dynamic forms to be filled by users and submitted back to the server.
+	- [`DDLFormScreenlet`](Documentation/DDLFormScreenlet.md): Gives your app the ability to present dynamic forms to be filled by users and submitted back to the server.
-	- [`DDLListWidget`](Documentation/DDLListWidget.md): Gives your app the ability to show a list of records based on a pre-existing DDL in a Liferay instance.
+	- [`DDLListScreenlet`](Documentation/DDLListScreenlet.md): Gives your app the ability to show a list of records based on a pre-existing DDL in a Liferay instance.

-Also, some widgets can be used individually without the need to import an entire module.
+Also, some screenlet can be used individually without the need to import an entire module.
 These include:

-- [`AssetListWidget`](Documentation/AssetListWidget.md): Shows a list of assets managed by [Liferay's Asset Framework](https://www.liferay.com/documentation/liferay-portal/6.2/development/-/ai/asset-framework-liferay-portal-6-2-dev-guide-06-en).
+- [`AssetListScreenlet`](Documentation/AssetListScreenlet.md): Shows a list of assets managed by [Liferay's Asset Framework](https://www.liferay.com/documentation/liferay-portal/6.2/development/-/ai/asset-framework-liferay-portal-6-2-dev-guide-06-en).
 This includes users, organizations, sites, and more.
-- [`WebContentDisplayWidget`](Documentation/WebContentDisplayWidget.md): Shows the HTML of web content.
-This widget uses the features avaiable in [Web Content Management](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/web-content-management-liferay-portal-6-2-user-guide-02-en).
+- [`WebContentDisplayScreenlet`](Documentation/WebContentDisplayScreenlet.md): Shows the HTML of web content.
+This acreenlet uses the features avaiable in [Web Content Management](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/web-content-management-liferay-portal-6-2-user-guide-02-en).

-Liferay Screens also contains themes that you can use to style widgets.
+Liferay Screens also contains _themes_ that you can use to style screenlets.
 A list of these themes is presented next.

 ## Listing of Available Themes

-With themes, you can control the look and feel of any widgets that you decide to use in Liferay Screens.
+With themes, you can control the look and feel of any screenlet that you decide to use in you app.
 What's more, these themes are fully pluggable.
-You can install new themes to extend and customize widgets to meet the design and UX of your app.
+You can install new themes to extend and customize any screenlet to meet the design and UX of your app.

 The themes currently released with Liferay Screens are:

-  - **Default**: The standard theme that is used when you insert a widget in your screen.
+  - **Default**: The standard theme that is used when you insert any screenlet in your screen.
   - **Flat7**: A sample theme intended to demostrate how to develop your own theme from scratch.

-## Contributing New Widgets and Themes
+## Contributing New Screenlets and Themes

 If you have a piece of code that can be reused in other apps, you may want to contribute it to the Liferay Screens project.
 Doing so is very straightforward: just follow the instructions in [Contributors Guide](https://github.com/liferay/liferay-screens/tree/master/CONTRIBUTING.md).
 <!--